Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 Also, hollow punches are popularly used in the military and aerospace industries.
 They are used as a perfect way to create rivet heads or holes for hinges or screws.

-They are very versatile tools, offering many punch sizes and shapes, from straight pins to curves.
+They are versatile tools, offering many punch sizes and shapes, from straight pins to curves.
 Smaller tools typically allow for deeper cuts with sharper edges than larger ones.

 An advantage is that the depth stop on most punch presses ensures each hole drilled is the same depth at all times.